HOW MANY STATES PARTICIPATE IN POWERBALL®?

 A jackpot prize winner may choose to receive the prize money in annual payments over a period of thirty years, or as a single lump sum payment.

 The advertised Powerball jackpot is based on 29-year future value.
-If the winner chooses annual payments, the jackpot is annuitized and the prize money paid out in 30 graduated payments increasing each year at a rate of four percent.
+If the winner chooses annual payments, the jackpot is annuitized and the prize money paid out in 30 graduated payments (increasing each year) by a rate as determined by the Product Group.
+Currently, the rate is four percent.

 When a player chooses the Cash Option, the Lottery pays the money that would have been invested over 30 years directly to the player in one payment.